PINTO0309/yolov9mit/README.md

 ### print_map_per_class

 If you want to display the AP for each class for all epochs, change `yolo/config/task/validation.yaml`'s `print_map_per_class: True` and start training.
+If `print_map_per_class: False` is set, AP per class will be calculated and output only once at the end of the final epoch.

 ```
 ┏━━━━━┳━━━━━━━━━━━━━━━━┳━━━━━━┳━━━━━━━━━━━━━━━━┳━━━━━━┓